 It’s also helpful to know how that shape interacts with other aspects, like clarity.
 Couples can go fairly low on the clarity scale before imperfections are visible to the naked eye, but those cuts with large, flat surfaces (like an emerald cut) are often less forgiving.

 You can also save a significant amount by selecting a diamond that’s lower on the color scale.
 For example, choosing a yellow or rose gold setting and picking a stone with some blue fluorescence can make a stone with a low color rating appear whiter.

 Once you’ve made your purchase, it’s important to take the stone for an independent appraisal to confirm its quality and value.
 With that information, get it insured as soon as possible: either as part of your homeowners’ or renters’ coverage (you may need a separate rider) or a separate policy.
 Things happen – the stone could fall out, or it could be stolen – and you don’t want to be caught without coverage.

-F. Silverman Jewelers in Woodcliff Lake, NJ has been helping couples select diamond engagement rings for more than 20 years.
-Visit us today and let us help you find the perfect symbol of your love that she will cherish for a lifetime.
+F. Silverman Jewelers in Woodcliff Lake, NJ has been helping couples select diamond engagement rings and engagement jewelry for more than 20 years.
+Contact us or visit us today and let us help you find the perfect symbol of your love that she will cherish for a lifetime.

 More Information on Holiday-Season Engagements:

 - Huffington Post, “How to Get Through Engagement Season Without Losing Friends,” https://www.huffingtonpost.com/entry/rules-of-engagement-how-to-get-through-engagement_us_5851e2